SalvatoreSantoro/UninaSoC/config/README.md

 ### Clock domains
 The configuration flow gives the possibility to specify clock domains.
 The `MAIN_CLOCK_DOMAIN` is the closk domain of the core and the main bus (`MBUS`).
 All the slaves attached to the `MBUS` can have their own clock domain.
 If a slave has a domain different from the `MAIN_CLOCK_DOMAIN`, it needs a `xlnx_axi_clock_converter` to cross the clock domains.
 In this case the configuration flow will set the `<SLAVE_NAME>_HAS_CLOCK_DOMAIN` (i.e. `PBUS_HAS_CLOCK_DOMAIN`) variable which informs that the slave has its own clock domain.

-### VIO resetn default
-The `VIO_RESETN_DEFAULT` parameter controls the programming-time value of core reset.
-- `VIO_RESETN_DEFAULT = 1` (default): VIO resetn is non-active, the CPU starts running at programming-time, allowing debugging with DTM and GDB.
-- `VIO_RESETN_DEFAULT = 0`:  VIO resetn is active, keeping the core in a reset state when the bitstream is programmed.

 ### Scripting Architecture
 The directory `scripts/` holds multiple scripts, acting in the following scripting architecture: